 What are gut health supplements for dogs?

-Gut health supplements for dogs are designed to support the communities of beneficial microbes, called the gut microbiome, that live in your dog’s gut.
+Gut health supplements for dogs are designed to support the communities of beneficial microbes that live in your dog’s gut, called the gut microbiome.
 These microbes help your dog digest food, support their immune system, and perform other important functions for their health.

 When these gut bacteria are disrupted, it can cause distress, such as diarrhea or vomiting.
 Certain supplements can help restore those microbial communities to a balanced state and provide extra fiber for loose stools.